Internships

 - Answering phones and direct engagement with constituents

-- Provide internal support for the communications team, including, but not limited to, proofreading, website management, and daily press clips.
+- Provide internal support for the communications team, including, but not limited to: proofreading and daily press clips.

 - Conduct media research of national, state, and local press to keep press lists up to date.

-- Assist in the development of digital communications, including social media, flyers, e-newsletters, and other collateral.
+- Assist in the development of digital communications, including social media, fliers, e-newsletters and other collateral.

-- Support the constituent services team with intake, casework requests, and case management.
+- Provide support to the constituent services team with intake, casework requests and case management.

 - Outreach: